-A girl named Alex emailed me recently asking about the camera I use, whether it’s high-end and if the investment is worth it.
+A girl named Alex emailed me recently asking about the camera I use and if the investment is worth it.
 I love getting questions like these because I love to talk about photography and I want to help budding photographers with their questions.
-I remember when I was first starting out and getting answers that made sense wasn’t always easy.
+I remember when I was first starting out and getting answers that made sense for me wasn’t always easy.
 The internet is full of information and opinions, but it’s hard to filter through it all.
-Overall, it really boils down to what’s best for you.
+So, today I’m answering Alex’s question while enjoying these delicious Fish Tacos with Mango Cucumber Salsa.

-So, now what?
-What kind of camera should you start with?
+So, what kind of camera should you start with?

 Invest in your vision first and take the time to practice, practice, practice.
-Photography is an investment no matter what level you are, but if you really love it, it’s totally worth it!
-And, by the way, the tacos were delicious.
+Photography is an investment no matter what level you are, but if you really love it, it’s totally worth it.

 3 tablespoons extra virgin olive oil